Natacha, by François Walthery

 Le Regard du Passe by Walthery

 Natacha - 'Le Regard du Passe' (2010).
+Dutch-language version.

 Le Vieux Bleu by Walthery

 'Le Vieux Bleu'.
+Dutch-language version.

 Le Vieux Bleu

-Although 'Natacha' is his most important series, Walthéry has created a couple of other comics while working for Spirou.
-The first one was 'Le Vieux Bleu' ('The Old Blue One', 1974-1979), about a 69-year old pigeon fancier named Jules.
-The character was inspired and modelled after Walthéry's own father, who died of old age around this time period.
-The series is set in the real-life village Cheratte, where Walthéry grew up.
-The short stories, scripted by Raoul Cauvin, appeared on an irregular basis in Spirou.
-The tales revolve around Jules and his obsessive attempts to win pigeon fancy contests.
-The "Old Blue One" in the title doesn't refer to Jules, as readers might assume, but to his pigeon, called "Old Blue One".
-Walthéry's father also had a champion pigeon with that name.
-The bird was exceptional.
-According to Walthéry it lived until it was 18 years old, an unusual age for pigeons.
-Jules has a strong rivalry with another local pigeon fancier, Achille, and the village priest, who all try to sabotage each other in order to win the championship.
-In 1980 'Le Vieux Bleu' was collected in album format by Dupuis.
-The series also ran in Dutch as 'Ouwe Blauwe'.
-A special version in the Liège dialect was also published.
-One of Walthéry's assistants who worked on the series was Didier Casten
+Although 'Natacha' remained his most important series, François Walthéry created a couple of other comics while working for Spirou.
+The first one was 'Le Vieux Bleu' ("The Old Blue", 1974-1979), about a 69-year old pigeon fancier named Jules.
+The character was inspired and modeled after Walthéry's own father, Jules Walthéry, who died of old age around this time period.
+The series is set in the real-life village of Cheratte, where Walthéry grew up.
+The short stories, scripted by Raoul Cauvin, appeared on an irregular basis in Spirou magazine.
+Tales revolve around Jules and his obsessive attempts to win pigeon fancy contests.
+The "Old Blue" in the title doesn't refer to Jules, as readers might assume, but to his pigeon.
+In reality, Walthéry's father also had a champion pigeon with that name.
+According to Walthéry, the exceptional bird lived until it was 18 years old, an unusual age for pigeons.
+In the comic, Jules has a strong rivalry with another local pigeon fancier, Achille, and the village priest, who all try to sabotage each other in order to win the championship.
+In 1980, 'Le Vieux Bleu' was collected in book format by Dupuis.
+In Robbedoes, the Dutch edition of Spirou, the feature ran as 'De Ouwe Blauwe'.
+A special edition was published in the Liège dialect.
+One of Walthéry's assistants on the series was Didier Casten

 Le P'tit Bout d'Chique